-I, like thousands of other writers, have read the Information Commissioner’s Office guidelines for compliance with the new General Data Protection Regulation (GDPR) rules, and am completely confused!
+I, like thousands of other writers, have read the Information Commissioner’s Office guidelines for compliance with the new General Data Protection Regulation (GDPR) rules, and am completely baffled by the whole thing!
 Still, personal data is important, so this is my statement that explains how I collect, store and process data.

-My business is as a sole trader.
+I am a sole trader.
 There is just me.
-I’ve briefed myself about GDPR.
-I may have confused myself too 😝!
+Only me.
+I’ve had to read up about GDPR and then brief myself on the subject.
 I operate two websites: www.simonwhaley.co.uk and www.thebusinessofwriting.co.uk.

 Information I hold:

 – Email addresses of people who have emailed me and to whom I have replied – this data is captured by my email programme and stored on my computer and shared via my password-protected iCloud account to my other devices (smartphone/tablet/laptop).
 These devices are all password/fingerprint activated and only I have access to this data.

 – If you contact me via the Contact Form on either of my websites, the WordPress software I use stores a copy of your email address on their servers and forwards a copy to me.
 WordPress take steps to keep their servers secure.